 Tue Jan 22 14:49:45 2019,

-When you log in to the CLS Console, click Log Search on the left sidebar to open the log search page.
+Log in to the CLS console, and click Log Search on the left sidebar to enter the log search page.

-Select the time range and the log topic for the search, and then enter the search syntax in the input box.
-(The syntax supports keyword search, fuzzy search, range search, etc. For more information, please see Syntax and Rules.)
-Finally, click Search to search logs.
+Select the time range and log topic before using the search box.
+The search syntax supports searching by keyword, fuzzy match, and scope.
+For more information, see Syntax and Rules.
+Now, click Search Analysis to begin searching for logs.

-- Sample 2: Query of logs with downloaded files over 300 KB
+Sample 2: Querying logs of downloaded files over 300 KB

 action:download and size>300

-CLS can ship data to the Cloud Object Storage (COS) to store logs for a long time at a low cost while performing offline log big data analysis.
+CLS can ship logs to Cloud Object Storage (COS) for long-term storage at a low cost.
+This also enables you to perform big data analysis offline.

-To enable log shipping, you need to create a COS bucket and log in to the CLS Console.
-On the logset management page, click Shipping Configuration to open the shipping configuration page, and then click Add shipping Task to create a shipping task.
+To enable log shipping, you need to first create a COS bucket.
+Next, log in to the CLS console and navigate through the logset management page.
+Go to the Shipping Configuration tab and click Add Shipping Task to create a shipping task.

-Currently, CLS supports shipping in the CSV format and JSON format.
-After you create a shipping task, CLS asynchronously ships data to the destination bucket.
-You can view the shipping status in Shipping Task Management on the left sidebar of the console.
+Currently, CLS supports shipping in CSV format and JSON format.
+Once you create a shipping task, CLS asynchronously ships data to the destination bucket.
+You can view the shipping status by clicking Shipping Task on the left sidebar of the console.